 L.A.
 Care Health Plan is the nation's largest publicly operated health plan serving more than 2.9 million members.
 Its mission is to provide access to quality health care for Los Angeles County's vulnerable and low-income residents and to support the safety net required to achieve that purpose.

 - In 1997, L.A.
 Care Health Plan began operations as Los Angeles' local initiative health plan, one of two Medi-Cal health plans serving Los Angeles County as part of the county's Two-Plan Model.
-It operates as a managed care plan for the county with three plan partners in its Medi-Cal product line – Blue Shield of California Promise Health Plan; Anthem Blue Cross and Kaiser Permanente.
+It operates as a managed care plan for the county with two plan partners in its Medi-Cal product line – Blue Shield of California Promise Health Plan and Anthem Blue Cross.

 - Since the health plan's launch, it has added three other product lines.